EX3MP/jQuery-viewport-checker/README.md

     invertBottomOffset: true, // Add the offset as a negative number to the element's bottom
     repeat: false, // Add the possibility to remove the class if the elements are not visible
     callbackFunction: function(elem, action){}, // Callback to do after a class was added to an element.
 Action will return "add" or "remove", depending if the class was added or removed
-	scrollHorizontal: false // Set to true if your website scrolls horizontal instead of vertical.
+	scrollHorizontal: false, // Set to true if your website scrolls horizontal instead of vertical.
+    delay: 0, // delays the animation (in ms)
 });
 ```